01 of 03

 - General Entry -- provides free entry to all sessions at the festival.

-- Delegate Entry -- provides full entry to the festival, including lunch and dinner (unlimited buffet food and alcohol), and music events.
-The cost is 6,000 rupees per day or 22,000 rupees for five days.
+- Delegate Entry -- provides full entry to the festival, private sessions, access to Delegate Lounge, lunch and dinner (unlimited buffet food and alcohol), cocktail evening, and music events.
+The cost is 6,000 rupees per day up to 23,000 rupees for five days.

 Which option to choose?